Communic: History

-Waves of Visual Decay (2006–2007)

 In early 2006, the band flew once again to Denmark to record the follow-up to Conspiracy in Mind in Jacob Hansen's studios.
 This time, Norwegian Endre Kirkesola was brought in to record the keyboard parts in the album.
 Unlike Jensen, Kirkesola did not tour with the band to promote the album.
-The album, Waves of Visual Decay, was released in May 2006 and, like its predecessor, also received good critical reviews, being selected as Album of the Month (or Week, or Issue, depending on the magazine) in Swiss magazine Metal World, Portuguese magazine Metal Morfose, Norwegian magazine Scream, German magazines Rock Hard, Guitar Magazine, Metal Hammer, Metal Heart and Heavy, and the e-zine laut.de.
+The album, Waves of Visual Decay, was released in May 2006 and, like its predecessor, also received good critical reviews, being selected as Album of the Month in Rock Hard.
+The band has since released four more albums; Payment of Existence (2008), The Bottom Deep (2011), Where Echoes Gather (2017), and Hiding from the World (2020).

-Payment of Existence (2008–2011)

-Communic's third studio album, Payment of Existence, was released on May 30, 2008.

-The Bottom Deep (2011–present)

-Communic released their fourth studio record, The Bottom Deep, on July 22, 2011.

-Where Echoes Gather (2017–present)

-Communic released their fifth studio record, Where Echoes Gather, on October 27, 2017.

-Hiding from the World (2020–present)

-Communic released their sixth studio record, Hiding from the World, on November 20, 2020.